Jaithecomder/shell/README.md

 - Invalid file or directory name
 - More than 200 files/directories given as arguments
+- Invalid flags

+### discovery

+- Can have only one source directory
+- Can have only one target source
+- Invalid source directory
+- Invalid flags

 ### history

 - Any arguments present

+### pinfo
+- More than one argument
+- Invalid PID